bluehands/Carbon-Aware-Computing/README.md

 ### Available and supported locations

 We support the most countries in Europe, but not all are active.
-For computing efficiency we start with a Germany, France, Austria and Switzerland.
+For computing efficiency we start with a Germany, France, Austria, Switzerland and the United Kingdom.
 If you have a need for some other countries please contact us.
 We will activate that country.
 To get a list of all locations see the *locations* endpoint of the API.
 Every location has a IsActive-Flag.

 ``` powershell
 curl -X GET "https://forecast.carbon-aware-computing.com/locations" -H  "accept: application/json"